Credentials, Confidence, Connections

 Small Class Sizes and Solid Support

-We also offer an extensive variety of classes for home cooks and professionals looking to brush up on their skills.
+We also offer an extensive variety of classes for home cooks looking to brush up on their skills.
 Classes take place in the same pristine facilities and offer hands-on training by the same chef-instructors who teach our career students.

 Beyond the Classroom

 If college is in your future, ICC students can transfer as many as 60 credits toward a Bachelor’s or Associate’s Degree at The New School, a highly respected NYC university known for its prestigious Parsons School for Design and Mannes College for Music.
-You can also receive credits towards a Master’s Degree in Food Studies at New York University.

 Excellence and Innovation

 ICC has been recognized with multiple awards and honors, including the International Association of Culinary Professionals School of Excellence in the professional training category in 2014, 2012 and 2010 (awarded every two years) and the coveted School of Excellence Award from the Accrediting Commission of Career Schools and Colleges in 2012 and 2013.
 Never resting on our laurels, we constantly seek to improve by integrating new technologies and industry trends into the classic curriculum without losing sight of our core principles.
-Both Culinary and Pastry Arts include an emphasis on locality, sustainability and nutrition as well as training in cutting-edge techniques such as sous-vide and hydrocolloids.
+Both Professional Culinary Arts and Professional Pastry Arts include an emphasis on locality, sustainability and nutrition as well as training in cutting-edge techniques such as sous-vide and hydrocolloids.